Causal Inference with Noncompliance and Unknown Interference: Introduction

-Although the coexistence of spillovers and noncompliance should be prevalent in empirical applications, only a few studies have explicitly tackled this issue. \cite{sobel2006randomized} shows that the conventional methods, such as the two-stage least squares estimator, do not admit causal interpretations when ignoring spillover effects.
-While there are studies that deal with both spillovers and noncompliance using an instrumental variable (IV) method by extending the local average treatment effect (LATE) framework of \cite{imbens1994identification} (e.g., \citealp{kang2016peer}; \citealp{kang2018spillover}; \citealp{imai2020causal}; \citealp{vazquez2022causal}; \citealp{ditraglia2023identifying}), these studies rule out interactions on a large network and, more importantly, they do not explicitly consider the misspecification of exposure mappings.
+Although the coexistence of spillovers and noncompliance should be prevalent in empirical applications, only a few studies have explicitly tackled this issue. \cite{sobel2006randomized} shows that the conventional methods, such as the two-stage least squares estimator, may not admit causal interpretations when ignoring spillover effects.
+While there are studies that deal with both spillovers and noncompliance using an instrumental variable (IV) method by extending the local average treatment effect (LATE) framework of \cite{imbens1994identification} (e.g., \citealp{kang2016peer}; \citealp{kang2018spillover}; \citealp{imai2020causal}; \citealp{ditraglia2023identifying}; \citealp{vazquez2023causal}), they rule out interactions on a large network and, more importantly, do not explicitly consider the misspecification of exposure mappings.

-Taking these points into account, it should be of primary importance to understand what causal parameters we can identify (if any) and how to perform statistical inference on them under the possibility of noncompliance and network interference of unknown form, which is the objective of this study.
+Taken these points together, it should be of primary importance to understand what causal parameters we can identify (if any) and how to perform statistical inference on them under the possibility of noncompliance and network interference of unknown form, which is the objective of this study.
 We consider a model in which individuals are connected through a single large network and they may self-select their treatment status.
 To account for the noncompliance issue and network interference, we employ the IV method and introduce a new concept of exposure mapping, which we call \textit{instrumental exposure mapping} (IEM).
 The IEM is similar to the conventional exposure mapping in that it is a function summarizing the spillover effects into low-dimensional variables, but it differs in that it is a function of IVs.